Why You Need an Inbound Lead Call Response Tool

-This begs a question: if these leads are so valuable, why does it take the average company 42 hours to respond to a lead?
+This begs the question: if these leads are so valuable, why does it take the average company 47 hours to respond to a lead?

-This means that the vast amount of money spent on attracting and converting leads is (most likely) wasted due to slow lead response.
+This means that the vast amount of money spent on attracting and converting leads is (most likely) wasted due to a slow lead response time.

 By now, you’ve already learned a few data points that speak to points one and three.
 But what about your prospects and customers?
 Is rapid lead response really better for them, too?

 The answer to that is “yes.”
 Research consistently shows that prospects and customers value helpful, responsive communication when making a buying decision.

 In addition to the stats we already shared regarding customers expecting a quick response, it’s also important to know that around 780% of their appointments go to the company that contacts a prospect first.

 Research also shows that when customers don’t feel valued, they don’t buy.
 One study suggested that almost 70% of sales are lost because the buyer believed the salesperson to be apathetic - not because mistakes were made.